 Witch's Night Out is one of my favorites - it's a "special" in the purest sense of the word.
 Though a few of the characters had appeared in a "winter" special a few years before, this one-off show creates an entire world that exists for 27 minutes, then vanishes forever.
 It's not promoting a toy line or comic strip.
 It's not a spin-off of a movie or TV show.
 The goal was not to sell toys, but to make a cool show.

 Only a handful of specials existed in a world of their own like this, and very few did it well enough to function as more than just nostalgia when you watch it as an adult.
-Perhaps moreso than any other Halloween special, WITCH'S NIGHT OUT is watchable year after year, thanks to its snappy script, unique visuals, and distinctly Halloweenish atmosphere.
+Perhaps moreso than any other Halloween special, Witch's Night Out is watchable year after year, thanks to its snappy script, unique visuals, and fine job creating a distinctly Halloweenish atmosphere, as it tells the story of Small and Tender being turned into real monsters by the old witch who lives in the local haunted mansion.
 It was first aired on NBC in 1978 and was a staple on the Disney Channel around Halloween from 1983 up until some point in the 1990s.
 It's among the most fondly remembered of all Halloween specials that didn't involve an already-famous comic strip character, and one of fairly few that's just as good as you thought it was when you were eight.

 It's also notable for having introduced "PLOT B" of Halloween specials.